 - A newly-completed nomination petition form, in addition to a new acceptance form, when a candidate changes his/her mind on the position sought.

-- In the event a chapter holds an All Candidates Meeting, the chapter must invite to the meeting all candidates for which voters in that region are eligible to vote.
+- In the event a chapter holds an All Candidates Meeting, the chapter must invite all candidates for which voters in that region are eligible to vote to the meeting.

 - All voting instructions, a list of candidates and their election publicity material will be sent to members.
 All voters will be provided with detailed voting instructions on how to vote electronically.
 Control numbers or other access control systems will be sent to members by email after the election package has been sent out.
 The official elections agent will send out an eblast with the control numbers (PINs) every Monday during the election period.
 Election material sent to members electronically or by mail will contain information related to the All Candidates Meetings.